ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

 - **Teams may take up to 30 days to clean up retained content** A retention policy applied to Teams will delete the content from all relevant storage locations.
 However, immediately after launch, it may take up to 30 days for Teams clients to clean up content based on the retention policy.
 But even though content still appears in the Teams clients, that content will not appear in content search or eDiscovery after the end of the retention period.

 In a Team, files that are shared in chat are stored in the OneDrive account of the user who shared the file.
 Files that are uploaded into channels are stored in the SharePoint site for the Team.
-Therefore, to retain or delete files in a Team, you need to create a retention policy that applies to the SharePoint and OneDrive locations.
-You would need to use a Retention Policy that targets SharePoint and OneDrive specifically.
+Therefore, to retain or delete files in a Team, you need to create a retention policy that applies to the SharePoint and OneDrive locations specifically.
 If you want to apply a policy to the files of just a specific team, you can choose the SharePoint site for the Team and the OneDrive accounts of users in the Team.

 A retention policy that applies to Teams can use [Preservation Lock](#locking-a-retention-policy).